taw/magic-search-engine/data/boosters/ReadMe.md

 `> ruby ./booster_indexer/bin/booster_indexer`

-*If you are adding a new booster or modifying a set code* you will need to execute
+*If you are modifying a set code* you will need to execute

 `> ruby ./indexer/bin/indexer`